Missoula County 4-H

 In Missoula County, 400+ Youth are enrolled in the 4-H program.
 Every 4-H member belongs to a 4-H Club, and there are 14 Clubs to choose from in the County.
 There is no limit to the number of clubs operating, so new clubs can be formed as well.

 4-H Clubs have regular meetings and are run by elected youth officers with the help of adult 4-H Volunteers.
 At club meetings, Parliamentary Procedure is practiced, community service projects are organized and accomplished, fundraising skills are learned, and fun social events are held.

-4-H youth must be 9 years of age during the 4-H year (October 1st - September 30th).
+4-H youth must be 8 years of age at the start of the 4-H year (October 1st).
 A variety of project areas are available.
 More information is available online at the Montana 4-H website.

 To find out more about how to become a 4-H Member, contact Campbell or Colleen at the Missoula County Extension Office.
 Please email Campbell or Colleen about the specific information you would like for us to send to you.